plowsof/waas-templates/README.md

 cp -r . /var/lib/docker/volumes/home_waas-static/_data
 ```
 You will need to refresh your donate page with ```ctrl+f5```.
 If you are still not seeing changes, then check your DNS' cache settings (purge them).

+Note that some changes may take 5 minutes to appear ( this is how often the static page is refreshed ) but others should be instant.